iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 Against the bleached sky, tattered banners wave in the atomic winds, carried forth by the soldiers of would be Kings.

-It is an age of ambition, of forgotten science wielded by techno-magical warriors, an age of **battle**.
+It is an age of ambition, of forgotten science wielded by techno-magical warriors, an age of **adventure**.

 ## The Noble Houses